wufoo/docs/source/includes/_forms.md

 }
 ```

-This endpoint retrieves all forms.
+This request returns details on all the forms you have permission to access.

 ### HTTP Request